episerver-services/saas-cms-fe-ontrac/README.md

   Scenario: Display homepage with mocked CMS content
     Given the CMS is returning homepage content
     When the user visits the homepage
-    Then the page should include the title "Optimizely FE PoC" And the page should include the call to action
+    Then the page should include the title "OnTrac" And the page should include the call to action
 ```